 A website visitor signs up for your mailing list.
 Congratulations—that’s the really hard part.

-But now that you have them on board, it’s crucial to make sure that your next communication sets the right tone.
 You want your prospects to build a strong relationship with your brand from day one, so that means it’s your job to set a foundation of trust.
 Welcome emails have 4x the open rate and 5x the click-through rate of a standard email marketing campaign.
 And they can be some of the most lucrative communications you send: Welcome emails lead to more than three times the revenue of other email marketing communications.

 So how do you make sure you’re rolling out the right digital welcome mat?
 It starts with the subject line.
 Follow these tips to create welcome emails that get clicks.